UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - A ```instruction.js``` file where you are tempted to think about specific instructions.
 - A ```globals.js``` file where some defaults for relevant variables and 'constants' for the template experiment's index.html are defined.

 ## Modes of using jsPsych (and our templates)
 There are multiple ways to test, run and configure jsPsych-based experiments:

-- Locally on your PC, by double clicking the html file.
+- Locally on your (or a participant's) PC, by double clicking the html file.
 - Full web server implementation (getting a link to the experiment, served by ICT&Media).

 These two modes will likely confuse those who are not web developers, but the bottom line is: